 MESSAGE FROM THE DIRECTOR

 We at the Memphis Office of Youth Services (MOYS) are dedicated and committed to shaping our young people to be productive individuals in society by providing opportunities for their success.
 I know this work will continue to be a challenge; however, the intention of the staff at MOYS will reflect our efforts to save every child.
-With that being said, my staff and I need the support of businesses, the faith-based community, and most of all, parents, to assist us with the development of our youth.
+My staff and I need the support of businesses, the faith-based community, and most of all parents, to assist us with the development of our youth.

 Now, I would like to share some accomplishments from 2017 with you, our supporters, stakeholders, business partners, and the citizens of the City of Memphis:

-- MPLOY Youth in conjunction with Memphis top businesses offered 1,250 teens and young adults internships and training opportunities in addition to the 1,000 teens in MPLOY Youth during the 2016 year.
+- MPLOY Youth in conjunction with MOYS provided 1,250 teens and young adults jobs, internships and training opportunities.
+This was an increase from the 1,000 teens that participated in 2016.

-- MAP Program continued to service more than 400 students in a year-round enrichment program.
-MAP also hosted Leadership Institute Camp where over 300 students learned what ambassadorship is and the core values of MAP along with college tours and a culminating performance piece at the end of the summer in partnership with Barry Jackson with Positive Note.
+- MAP continued to service more than 300 students in a year-round enrichment program.
+The program also implemented a Leadership Institute Camp during the summer where students learned about ambassadorship and the core values of MAP.
+College tours were provided to students to continue their post-secondary education.

-- MOYS hosted annual Classic College and Career Fair where over 80 colleges/universities, businesses and organizations provided information to over 3,100 students in the Memphis and surrounding area.
+- MOYS hosted the annual Classic College and Career Fair during the Southern Heritage Classic weekend where over 80 colleges/universities, businesses and organizations provided information to over 3,100 students in Memphis and the surrounding area.

-- MOYS held 1st city wide Memphis Youth Got Talent Competition where youth ages 14-21 competed in a talent competition for a 1st place prize of $1,000, 2nd place prize of $500, and 3rd place prize of $250.00.
-Admission cost was 3 can goods or 1 can of peanut butter and 1,067 pounds of food was raised and given to the Food Bank.
-The event was sponsored by Memphis Youth Coalition, Synergy Technology Group & Park Place Recycling.
+- MOYS held the first citywide Memphis Youth Got Talent Competition, where youth ages 14-21 competed in a talent competition for a first-place prize of $1,000, second place prize of $500, and third place prize of $250.
+Admission cost was 3 can goods or 1 can of peanut butter that netted 1,067 pounds of food that was given to the Food Bank.
+The event was sponsored by Memphis Youth Coalition, Synergy Technology Group & Park Place Recycling, and Memphis Urban League.

-- Held first “Hear Me Out” youth forum series at local churches in Memphis to give youth the opportunity to express any issues and concerns that affects them and the community as well as giving solutions and ideas to problems.
-Following the “Hear Me Out” listening forums, the “We Heard You” forum was held to give solutions to student’s concerns and issues.
+- MOYS held the first “Hear Me Out” youth forum series at local churches in Memphis to give youth the opportunity to express their issues and concerns that affect them and their community.
+Following the “Hear Me Out” listening forums, the MOYS Taskforce held the “We Heard You” forum to give solutions to students’ concerns and issues.

-- MPLOY hosts Youth Excellence Awards Ceremony at the Levitt Shell to award youth for outstanding performance.
+- MPLOY hosted the first Youth Excellence Awards Ceremony at the Levitt Shell to recognize students of the MPLOY Summer Youth Experience for their outstanding performance.

-- MOYS hosts Youth Empowerment Conference at Melrose High School where students learned the essentials of work ethics, career development, and gang violence within the communities.
+- MOYS held the second annual Youth Empowerment Conference at Melrose High School where students learned the essentials of work ethics, career development, and financial literacy that will help them become productive individuals in society.

 As you can see, MOYS has been truly busy.
 None of these accomplishments could have been made possible without a great staff that supported my vision.